 For example a trip to Luxembourg for 4 days will allow for spa days, hiking days, wine tours, castle trips and city break vibes.
 Seriously go to Luxembourg (have an article coming out on it soon).
 Remember that you don’t always have to do all activities together as that just adds pressure to the holiday.

 Step 2: Decide on a date range and set a budget.

 Once you have decided on the type of holiday be it winter or summer, far or near it will obviously have an impact the time of year you will go.
 This step will be hard and probably the most frustrating one of them all.
-Trying to book time off work or life will be like playing a game of matching cards, you will need a bit of luck and
+Trying to book time off work or life will be like playing a game of matching cards, you will need a bit of luck and good memory.

 Once the dates have been chosen the budget can be set.
 I say do it this way because the dates you have chosen will have a huge impact on the cost of your flights and hotels depending on if its peak season or not.
 Or like Canada with no off-season it could be equal pricing.

 Step 3: Choose a leader and set expectations

 Do not choose the bossiest one of the group, choose the most organised.
 I cannot reiterate that point more, bossy does not equal good leadership.
 You’re looking for the one in the group that “seems” to have their sh*t together, because honestly who actually does.

 This leader is not there to take on all the work but there to take on a project manager role.
 Because let’s face it humans in groups are lost without a bit of direction.
 This person will be your timekeeper, deadline enforcer and focused on the end goal.